WardBrian/tinystan/docs/languages/julia.md

 This will find either the maximum a posteriori (MAP) estimate or the maximum likelihood estimate (MLE) of the model parameters, depending on the value of the `jacobian` parameter.
 Additional parameters can be found in the [Stan documentation](https://mc-stan.org/docs/reference-manual/optimization.html).

-Returns a tuple of the parameter names and the optimized values.
+Returns StanOutput object with the draws, parameter names

-<a target='_blank' href='https://github.com/WardBrian/TinyStan/blob/main/clients/julia/src/model.jl#L433-L444' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/WardBrian/TinyStan/blob/main/clients/julia/src/model.jl#L443-L454' class='documenter-source'>source</a><br>

 <a id='TinyStan.OptimizationAlgorithm' href='#TinyStan.OptimizationAlgorithm'>#</a>
 **`TinyStan.OptimizationAlgorithm`** &mdash; *Type*.